google/closure-templates/documentation/dev/plugins.md

 [TOC]

-# Creating a Custom Plugin
+# Creating a Plugin

+**Warning:** For new custom functions, use an [external function](externs.md) instead of a plugin.

-Soy allows users to write functions that templates can call.
+Soy allows users to write custom functions that templates can call.
 This is useful for when there is some logic that is difficult or impossible to express using Soy language features.
 Soy actually has a number of these built in.
 For example, the `mapKeys` function which can be used to get the keys of a map for iteration.

 ```soy
 {template .foo}